Political activity policies

 - The presence of United’s employees, facilities, or resources in the candidate’s district or state

 - The candidate’s demonstrated leadership or potential for leadership

-- The candidate’s committee assignments and seniority within Congress, state or local government
+- The candidate’s committee assignments and seniority within Congress and state or local governments

 - The candidate’s alignment with United’s shared purpose and values